vontalha/EthBalance/README.md

 npm i express body-parser ethers nodemon

-get your infura project id nad paste it at const INFURA_ID = '(your infura ID)'
+get your infura project id and paste it at const INFURA_ID = '(your infura ID)'

 then run